godbypass/cosmicbullshieet/README.md

 # To-do:
-- make the email thingy work eith either mailjs or smt similar
+- make the email thingy work with mailjs or smt similar
 - fix the boxes not showing the stars like with blur or smt